SlavovLab/DO-MS/docs/docs/installation.md

 More information on using the python pipeline is provided [here]({{site.baseurl}}/docs/getting-started-preprocessing).

-## Setup Custom Script
+## Custom Script for Preprocessing

 Using the feature detection requires the correct conda environment, ThermoRawFileParser and Dinosaur location.
-If the tool is used frequently its more convenient to package the configuration in a script which is added to the system ```PATH```.
+If the tool is used frequently its more convenient to combine the configuration in a script which is added to the system ```PATH```.
 This will register a local command which can be used everywhere on the system and allows to set default options.

 ### Windows